 The bus stops for all services are located approximately 1 minute walk from the terminal front, with all coaches wheelchair accessible.

 Travel by Taxi

 Taxi Arrow Cars is the official private hire operator at the airport, passengers can visit Arrow's website to pre book the journey and class of vehicle to suit their requirements, for more information visit getting to the airport by taxi.
 Arrow Cars' drop off point is on the terminal front and the booking office is located less than 1 minute walk away for all bookings departing from the airport.

 Assistance at the Airport

 PRM passengers are advised that security processes and restrictions are applied to all passengers.
 Additional information can be found on our security page for the latest information.
 PRM passengers will be directed into the security area via an easily accessible route and those passengers travelling with their own wheelchairs or electric mobility aid, will be assisted by a security officer once within the search area.
 In addition, private search rooms are available within the search area by request.
 Mobility equipment passengers are entitled to travel within their own wheelchair or electric mobility aid, to and from the aircraft side.
-The passenger should still make themselves known to the OCS team on arrival at the airport as the equipment must be presented to the check in agent to be tagged for travel.
+The passenger should still make themselves known to our special assistance team on arrival at the airport as the equipment must be presented to the check in agent to be tagged for travel.